-Well promoted, easily understood and easily accessible systems should be in place for pupils to confidently report abuse, sexual violence and sexual harassment, knowing their concerns will be treated seriously, and that they can safely express their views and give feedback.
+Well promoted, easily understood and easily accessible systems should be in place for pupils to confidently report abuse, neglect, exploitation, sexual violence and sexual harassment, knowing their concerns will be treated seriously, and that they can safely express their views and give feedback.

-If a pupil discloses information to a member of staff, they must ensure that they:
+If a pupil discloses information to a team member, the team member must ensure that they:

-- listen to the pupil and reassure them they are being taken seriously and that they will be supported and kept safe. - never give them the impression they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+- listen to the pupil and reassure them they are being taken seriously and that they will be supported and kept safe. - never give them the impression they are creating a problem by reporting abuse, neglect, exploitation, sexual violence or sexual harassment.
 They must never be made to feel ashamed for making a report. - do not dismiss what the pupil tells them.
 All concerns must be acted upon rigorously; - do not promise to keep it a secret.
-The member of staff must explain that they have a duty to share information to keep them safe and protect them; - write down what the pupil tells them.
+The team member must explain that they have a duty to share information to keep them safe and protect them; - write down what the pupil tells them.
 This must be accurate and in the pupil's words; - immediately report the concerns to the DSL or deputy.
-If neither is available, the member of staff must report the information to the Headteacher (or equivalent) or Regional Director. - 10.2 Staff must be alert to not just potential familial abuse and allegations, but also to pupils making allegations against staff, volunteers or other children.
+If neither is available, the member of team member must report the information to the Headteacher (or equivalent) or Regional Director. - 10.2 Team members must be alert to not just potential familial abuse and allegations, but also to pupils making allegations against team members or other children.
 In these situations the Group's Managing Allegation Procedures must be followed.
 (See Section 24 for further details). - 10.3 All concerns, however small they may seem, must immediately be reported to the DSL.
 This must be done verbally and then followed up on the same day and documented on the school's electronic recording system.
-The member of staff has a responsibility to ensure that action has been taken about the concern on the following day, and that the concern is documented on the system.
-If action is not taken in a timely way as the member of staff sees fit, they have a duty to escalate their concerns to the Headteacher (or equivalent) or Regional Director. - 10.4 Staff must prioritise the pupil's immediate safety.
+The team member has a responsibility to ensure that action has been taken about the concern on the following day, and that the concern is documented on the system.
+If action is not taken in a timely way as the team member sees fit, they have a duty to escalate their concerns to the Headteacher (or equivalent) or Regional Director.

+- 10.4 Team members must prioritise the pupil's immediate safety.
 They must remain professional and adhere to all safeguarding and confidentiality procedures.
 After sharing the information with the DSL or deputy, they must not share it with anyone else. - 10.5 On receipt of the information, the DSL must consider all information and then, in cases of serious concern, report this within one working day to the host authority, placing authority, Regional Director, and where relevant, the Local Authority Designated Officer or local equivalent.